 The driver never checked the connections between his Ford truck and his trailer, but he never attached them, either; another tree employee did.
 In the days and hours before the crash, he'd taken several pills and consumed at least two drinks.

 As an experienced Virginia (VA) truck injury attorney I’d like to first offer my condolences to the family.
 It makes me sick to think of the last remaining triplet growing up alone without his father or brother and sister.
-How anguished Mrs. Spencer must still be missing her husband and two children every day.
+How anguished Spencer must still be missing her husband and two children every day.
 Although investigators determined that neither drugs nor alcohol influenced the crash I’d like to think that if the driver was completely sober he may have had the presence of mind to check the connections.

 Runaway trailers usually occur as a result of not being properly secured to a vehicle and can cause catastrophic accidents with serious injuries or deaths.
-Recently we settled a case in which a tractor-trailer rear ended a passenger vehicle.
-The result was $3.5 Million settlement for the family of a man who was trapped inside the fiery wreck and died.
+Recently we settled a case in which a tractor-trailer rear-ended a passenger vehicle.
+The result was a $3.5 million settlement for the family of a man who was trapped inside the fiery wreck and died.